digiseg-labs/api-client-go/openapi/docs/AuthAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetApiKeysByUserIdRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListApiKeysByUserIdRequest struct via the builder pattern

 Name | Type | Description  | Notes